-The Pawsey Supercomputing Research Centre has recently announced its new supercomputer Setonix as part of the biggest upgrade to the Pawsey computing infrastructure since the centre opened in 2009.
-The new supercomputer will deliver up to 50 petaFLOPs, or 30 times more compute power than its predecessor systems Magnus and Galaxy, to help power high-impact Australian research projects.
-This also means that researchers will experience a substantial increase of computational resources available in NCMAS.
+The Pawsey Supercomputing Research Centre is installing its new supercomputer Setonix as part of the upgrade to the Pawsey computing infrastructure.
+The new supercomputer will deliver up to 50 petaFLOPs to help power high-impact Australian research projects.
+This means that researchers will experience a substantial increase of computational resources available from Pawsey in NCMAS.
 The new supercomputer will feature a hybrid CPU-GPU system and will be at least 10 times more energy efficient than its predecessors Magnus and Galaxy. https://pawsey.org.au/about-us/capital-refresh/